TV Guide (Canada): History

 In January 1977, Telemedia acquired the Canadian rights to the TV Guide name and split it off into a separate magazine.
-Originally, it incorporated some of the same stories and covers as the U.S. version (and utilized a similar logo to that of the American version), but eventually began publishing completely different editorial content, often with a Canadian focus – although the Canadian edition also published features and photos on American productions that did not appear in the U.S. version.
-Telemedia continued to use the same logo and staple-bound manufacturing used at the time of the split by the U.S. TV Guide publication until the late 1990s, even as its former U.S. counterpart had updated its logo and adopted a perfect square binding process during the 1980s.
-Similarly, while the U.S. TV Guide began reducing its television listings in favor of incorporating more editorial content, until the 2000s, the bulk of the Canadian magazine's content remained the localized listings.
+Originally, it incorporated some of the same stories and covers as the American version (and utilized a similar logo to that of the American version), but eventually began publishing completely different editorial content, often with a Canadian focus – although the Canadian edition also published features and photos on American productions that did not appear in the American version.
+Telemedia continued to use the same logo and staple-bound manufacturing used at the time of the split by the American TV Guide publication until the late 1990s, even as its former American counterpart had updated its logo and adopted a perfect square binding process during the 1980s.
+Similarly, while the American TV Guide began reducing its television listings in favor of incorporating more editorial content, until the 2000s, the bulk of the Canadian magazine's content remained the localized listings.
 A series of sharp price increases occurred, with the newsstand cost of each issue rising to 30¢, 35¢, and ultimately close to $1 per issue.

 In 2000, Telemedia sold the magazine to Transcontinental Media.
 Beginning with the February 24, 2004 issue, TV Guide switched from its longtime digest size format and began printing as a larger full-size magazine (comparably similar in size to a comic book) that would offer more program listings.
 Magazine executives cited the need to keep the page count reasonable while listing an increased number of broadcast and cable channels as the primary rationale for the upgrade in the publication's print size.
-With the change in format, came the decision by the magazine to cease printing 24-hour listings (following a similar move by the U.S. version in July 2004); the overnight listings were removed entirely in order to focus on providing listings for time periods of higher viewership, which elicited complaints from readers.
+With the change in format, came the decision by the magazine to cease printing 24-hour listings (following a similar move by the American version in July 2004); the overnight listings were removed entirely in order to focus on providing listings for time periods of higher viewership, which elicited complaints from readers.